ton-community/flappy-bird-server/README.md

 1. Run `/newapp` select your bot to link it with your Telegram Mini App.
 Enter app name, description, `640x360` px image.
 Specify domain when the game will be hosted (use domain you got from Ngrok).
 Then input your game short name for the URL.
 You will receive full game URL inside of Telegram, e. g.: `https://t.me/flappybirddevbot/flappybirddev` Save it.

 ### Environment variables
 Run `./setup.sh`.
-If you use Windows you can run in from `Git Bash CLI` which comes with `Git` or you can run the project using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 Follow the instructions.
 You are ready to go!
+>If you use Windows you can run in from `Git Bash CLI` which comes with `Git` or you can run the project using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Running

 To run manually use `npm run dev` command.

 To run with Docker use `docker-compose -f ./docker-compose.dev.yaml up` command.
-Ensure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
+>Ensure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
 Run Docker.

 ## Migrations